Microsoft lawsuit against government relies on speech, privacy rights

 U.S. District Judge James Robart in Seattle will oversee the Microsoft lawsuit, according to the court docket.
 Robart, nominated to the court by former President George W. Bush, also presided over recent smartphone patent litigation between Microsoft and Google’s Motorola Mobility unit.

-Robart valued the Google (GOOGL.O) patents much closer to Microsoft’s position than Google‘s, a ruling upheld on appeal.

-Additional reporting by Sarah McBride in San Francisco; Editing by Sue Horton and Peter Cooney
+Robart valued the Google patents much closer to Microsoft’s position than Google‘s, a ruling upheld on appeal.
+(Additional reporting by Sarah McBride in San Francisco)